Zetosoft/ZetoEngine2D/README.md

 Other functions available in the Engine class are:

- - **engine.performWithDelay(delay, listener, iterations = 1)** Calls a function after a delay in milliseconds, returns a timer object.
-The listener function will receive the timer object as a `target` property
- - **engine.cancelTimer(timer)** Cancels a timer created with performWithDelay
  - **engine.getImageFill(id, pattern, repeat = 'repeat')** Returns an image fill object, to be used with engine objects that have the `fill` property.
 The pattern is optional and can be `repeat`, `repeat-x`, `repeat-y`, `no-repeat`.
 The fill object can be transitioned and has the following properties:
 	- **fill.x** The x position of the fill
 	- **fill.y** The y position of the fill